 Small-space decorating can be a challenge—few people know this better than Manhattanites.
 In one of the world's most densely populated cities, real estate prices are sky-high, and square footage comes at a premium.
 In fact, ask any New Yorker how much they pay in rent every month, and chances are the number will be higher than the mortgage rate on a two-bedroom house in most cities.
 So if anyone knows how to make the most of a space, it's New York–based interior designers and architects, who make it their life's mission to maximize the look and feel of Manhattan dwellings, no matter how small.

-New York apartment décor is a science all of its own—requiring expert-level Tetris skills, clever storage solutions, and multipurpose layouts.
-To shed some light on the best small apartment decorating ideas, we tapped real NYC-based interior designers, architects, and chief creative officers to share their best small-space tricks with us.
-Embrace these New York City–approved hacks, and take your small apartment to the next level.
+New York small-apartment décor is a science all of its own—requiring expert-level Tetris skills, clever storage solutions, and multipurpose layouts.
+To shed some light on the best small-apartment decorating ideas, we tapped real NYC-based interior designers, architects, and chief creative officers to share their best tricks with us.
+Embrace these New York City–approved hacks, and take your small-apartment décor to the next level.